dmd-program/dmd-100/topics/visual_design.md

 > A certain painter, not without some reputation at the present day, once wrote a little book on the art he practises, in which he gave a definition of that art so succinct that I take it as a point of departure for this essay.
 “The art of painting,” says that eminent authority, “is the art of imitating solid objects upon a flat surface by means of pigments.”
 It is delightfully simple, but prompts the question—Is that all?
 And, if so, what a deal of unnecessary fuss has been made about it. \[2\]

 Why would someone want to take up their desk space with a small potted plant?
 Why would a person hang a painting on the wall in their apartment?
 Why would they buy a red chair?
-The answer to these questions lie in the emotional consequence of aesthetics.
+The answer to these questions lies in the emotional consequence of aesthetics.
 An aesthetic is a set of principles and elements that are used to describe a creative work, locating the intended or emergent language and subjective beauty.
 Aesthetics can impact a person's mood, comprehension, productivity, and heavily influence behavior.

 ## Language of aesthetics